 Up to 46% of new code is now written by AI / 55% faster developer productivity / Up to 75% of developers say they can focus on more satisfying work

-5. Stay ahead with AI-driven security
+5. Stay ahead with AI-powered security

 Keeping protected against cyberthreats in today’s security landscape means being able to respond quickly and effectively.
 With Microsoft Security Copilot, you can do just that.